CyberT33N/linux-cheat-sheet/README.md

 # Symlink
+- You can create symlinks for files and folders
+  - If you decide to symlink a folder then the folder for your destination must not exists because it will be automatically created

+- You can use absolute or relative paths.
+However for git projects you should always use relative paths that other developers can cooperate with your symlinks inside the project
+  - It is very important that you cd inside the the destination directory where you want to create the symlink for your folder / file

-- Create a link to another file to use it.
+## Create a link to another file to use it.
 ```bash
 ln -s ../project/.eslintrc.json ./.eslintrc.json
 ```